Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storage

-IN THE FREEZER: You can freeze the cookie dough balls in a freezer-safe zip-top bag for up to 2 months.
-Label the temperature and baking time right on the bag so that you have the instructions easily accessible.
+IN THE FREEZER: You can freeze the cookie dough balls in a freezer-safe zip-top bag for up to two months.

 a overhead shot of grinch snowball cookies on a plate